All Episodes

 It falls.

-And it's like thud.
+And it's like, thud.

 And then I'm like, I go down, pick up the microphone to the extent that I can.

-I finish the monologue, then I go to a break.
+Then I go to a break.

-And I'm sweating profusely by the time you get to the break, because it was very early into the show.
+And I'm sweating profusely by the time you get to the break because it was very early into the show.

 You know what, Sean?

-I think I think the audience should hear you drop it one more time.
+I think the audience should hear you drop it one more time.

-Uh no, here's the thing.
+No, here's the thing.

 No, no, let's do it again.

-Oh, yeah, there you go.
+There you go.

 There's a star is born right there.

-On national radio.
+On national radar.

 That was the moment.